-Recently I had the opportunity to photograph an electrician at work for a website I’m developing.
-The shoot was the first of a couple we plan to do of a Victorian side-return extension in St Margarets.
+I had the opportunity to photograph an electrician at work for a website I was developing.
+The shoot was the first of a couple we did of a Victorian side-return extension in St Margarets.

 I learnt that trained electricians move fast.
 This one can trim and strip three wires in about five seconds flat.
 I had my tripod, flash and reflector with me, but I soon decided to shoot handheld with available light, which was the only way to keep up.